-Changes on the shared document are encoded into document updates.
+Changes on the shared document are encoded into binary encoded (highly compressed) document updates.
 Document updates are commutative, associative, and idempotent.
 This means that you can apply them in any order and multiple times.
 All clients will sync up when they received all document updates.
-In Yjs, clients can also sync up by computing a state vector and then exchanging the differences.

 Y.applyUpdate(Y.Doc, update:Uint8Array, [transactionOrigin:any])